danielgom/AWS-Certifications/Important.md

     * Limit the impact of parallel scans just like scans

 * Can use ProjectionExpression and FilterExpression (no changes to RCU)
+* FilterExpression is applied after Scan is finished(not really good for performance improvements)

 **DynamoDB delete data**